joe-segal/metaculus-bot-forecaster/README.md

 # Metaculus Bot Forecaster
 This repository is used to use a Github actions to automate the periodic execution of a Google colab notebook that makes LLM-powered forecasts in Metaculus' [AI benchmarking competition](https://www.metaculus.com/project/aibq3/).

-### :rotating_light: :rotating_light: :rotating_light: Warning :rotating_light: :rotating_light: :rotating_light:

-**You are responsible for monitoring the costs of your implementation, especially if using the automated Github workflow.
-Cost estimates computed by this notebook are rough estimates only, make sure to check and monitor how much you are spending and the funds in your relevant accounts.**

 ## Getting Started

 ### Step One: Copy the Colab Notebook